lawrence-gandhar/opms/README.md

 > Usertype Model:

 This model defines the different roles for the users.
 Such as agents, managers, supervisors and hr.
-You can assign a user a specific usertype.
-Usertype is assigned to other usertype.
+You can assign a user to a specific usertype.
 For example, an agent reports to a supervisor, a supervisor to his manager and a manager to his boss.
-There is a field known as access, this field allows to set access for a usertype to view records of only its assigned usertypes.
+There is a field known as access, this field allows to set access for a usertype to view records of the usertypes assigned to it.

 > Location Model: